wr2313/Tools-Project/README.md

 from sklearn.feature_extraction.text import CountVectorizer from sklearn.metrics.pairwise import cosine_similarity
 ```
-Use fuzzywuzzy to predict what user mean
+Use fuzzywuzzy to predict what user means (if the input is misspelled or in the wrong format)
 first install packages
 ```
 ! pip install fuzzywuzzy